17th century image of Ophiuchus, showing his feet on the ecliptic between Scorpio and Sagittarius - from Hevelius' Firmamentum

 is the host of Skyscript

 and a practising astrologer.
-Like many of her colleagues, has spent decades exploring the historical, astronomical and symbolic basis of her craft.
+Like many of her colleagues, has spent decades exploring the historical, astronomical and symbolic basis of her subject.

 © Deborah Houlding, 15 January 2011.